-The objectives of this report are to: provide context and direction to key healthcare system stakeholders regarding the evaluation of regionalized emergency care systems; propose a mechanism for identifying the current measurement landscape within regionalized emergency care systems, as well as gaps in measurement; identify where performance measures are needed in this healthcare area, and serve as a catalyst for future development of measures and measurement concepts; and analyze the effectiveness of current systems and identify gaps in measurement of those systems, in order to establish this roadmap for regionalization of emergency systems at the national, state, and regional levels.
+The purpose of this report is to:

+- provide context and direction to key healthcare system stakeholders regarding the evaluation of regionalized emergency care systems; - propose a mechanism for identifying the current measurement landscape within regionalized emergency care systems, as well as gaps in measurement; and - identify where performance measures are needed in this healthcare area, and serve as a catalyst for future development of measures and measurement concepts.

+By analyzing the effectiveness of current systems and identifying gaps in measurement, NQF aims to establish a roadmap for regionalization of emergency systems at the national, state, and regional levels.